-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

 - 1. Concept of extension education- Meaning, principles, philosophy and objectives (Broad and specific) - 2.
 Approaches of extension -Individual, group and mass approach - 3.
 Qualities of extension worker - 4.
-Role of extension worker

-1. Non-projected aids- Advantages and limitations
+Role of extension worker - 5.
+Non-projected aids- Advantages and limitations

-2 Role of extension education in- Agricultural development, Home Science extension

-- 1. Various rural and community development programmes like- IRDP, NREP, ICDS, TRYSEM, ANP, SNP - 2.
-Programme planning- Definition, meaning of the programme, planning, steps in programme planning
+- 1. Role of extension education in- Agricultural development, Home Science extension - 2.
+Various rural and community development programmes like- IRDP, NREP, ICDS, TRYSEM, ANP, SNP